 However, be aware that the roads can get icy in the wintertime, so it’s not always a good idea to visit then if you’re not comfortable driving in these conditions.

-How many days do you need on the Isle of Skye?
+How many days do you need on the island?

 While it’s just 50 miles long and 25 miles wide, Skye feels like a much bigger island.
 In fact, it takes at least half a day to drive around it without stopping.
 So, if you only have one day, it’s tough to see very much (I’ve outlined my suggestions for a few one-day itineraries below).